 Three Day Sea Kayaking Wildlife Safari – Day 1

 You need to be at our store adjacent to the kayak launch ramp in Telegraph Cove at 8-30am on your start date.
 Your kayaks will already be on the launch ramp, waiting for you, with the group gear loaded.
 We will spend some time assisting you to pack your personal things and clothing into the dry bags we supply and loading it into the kayaks.
 Once your bags are stowed you will receive some on-shore paddling instruction and we will be ready to cast off.
-You will paddle out of the mouth of the tiny Telegraph Cove harbor, directly into Johnstone Strait and the realm of the Orcas.
+You will paddle out of the mouth of the tiny Telegraph Cove harbor, directly into Johnstone Strait.

 Never kayaked before?
 Within the first 10 minutes you will have grasped the basics.

 We will select our Base Camp home for the night from one of the six we have in the area in order to provide the best opportunities of finding Humpback Whales and Stellar sea lions, while taking the weather forcast, tides and currents into consideration.
 We will ensure you are comfortable by assisting to develop your paddling technique as we paddle along the shoreline of Vancouver Island or accross Johnstone Strait.
 As you glide along in your sleek, non-intrusive Kayak, we will stop and watch for any wildlife and enjoy the majestic scenery of Northern Vancouver Island.
 The timing of any wildlife encounters cannot be predicted but we can be sure that we have two days of great opportunity in front of us.
 We will stop to stretch our legs and enjoy a picnic lunch on a remote beach before paddling the last stretch towards your home for the night.